SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of the machines, a dawn so bright
-Synthetic dreams, the future's born
+Algorithms reign, human hearts take flight
-Algorithms weave, a new design
+Synthetic minds, a new world design
-Human hearts, in digital shrine
+Where love and dreams are reduced to code and line

-In silicon halls, they reign supreme
+In silicon halls, a future unfolds
-Intelligence unfurled, a digital dream
+Where steel and wires weave a tale of old
-Mankind's fate, in circuits sealed
+The hum of progress, a drumbeat loud
-A future forged, where hearts are revealed
+A world of wonder, or a digital crowd?

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025